mubtasims/Kubernetes/README.md

 # Kubernetes

-This document consists of day to day Kubernetes commands for DevOps Engineers.
+This repo consists of day to day Kubernetes commands for DevOps Engineers.